Kiplinger GDP Outlook: Look for Moderate 2% Growth in 2026

 Kiplinger’s Economic Outlooks are written by the staff of our weekly Kiplinger Letter and are unavailable elsewhere.
 Click here for a free issue of The Kiplinger Letter or to subscribe for the latest trends and forecasts from our highly experienced Kiplinger Letter team.

-Fourth-quarter growth should be weak.
-Consumer and business spending will pull back to some degree, after they rose earlier in the year to get ahead of tariffs.
+Fourth-quarter growth should be weak, though.
+Consumer and business spending will pull back to some degree, after rising earlier in the year to get ahead of Washington’s new tariffs.
 Motor vehicle sales in particular will come in lower, given the surge in the third quarter.
 Of course, government spending will be affected by the federal shutdown.
-Now that the shutdown has ended, we expect that government employees will receive back pay, but government contractors will not, unless they were on previously funded projects.
-But one positive is that strong stock market gains this year should keep wealthier consumers spending.
+Government employees will receive back pay, but government contractors will not, unless they were on previously funded projects.
+But one positive is that strong stock market gains this year should keep wealthier consumers spending freely.

 From just $107.88 $24.99 for Kiplinger Personal Finance